-Normally a UK 2.1 or equivalent but students graduating from a UK university with a 2.2 degree can be considered on a case by case basis.
-This should be in Engineering or Science with appropriate knowledge of core engineering science topics at bachelor degree level.
+You will usually need a 2:1 or equivalent.
+This should be in engineering or science with appropriate knowledge of core engineering science topics at bachelor degree level.

 Months of entry